NewAlexandria/leadership_readme/remote-work.md

 * Don't just talk about ideas.
 Talk about specific actions, and who will act.
 * Agree on both an action, and a target delivery date.
 Or, groom the card for story-point estimation

+### Accountability

+* Avoid talking about an idea, but not actions to be taken by people.